redolfosei/redolfosei/README.md

 ---

+Moi,

+ <p> 🎓 Graduated with Bachelor's Degree in BScICT.</p>
+ <p> ⚡ Loves to learn new technologies and tools from the internet. </p>
+ <p> ✌️ Super positive and I always look forward for new adventures in technology.</p>
+ <p> 👐 I hate restricting myself to a single domain and I always try to extend my interest in multiple domains.</p>
+ <p> ⏱️ I spend most of my time coding and learning new stuff from documentations, ALX, udemy, theodinproject, youtube, coursera, codewar, freecodecamp.etc
+ <p> 🎮 I love to play video games too!
+FIFA and other adventurous games.
+I read books and watch presentations often, TEDx videos when free. </p>
+ <p> 🪙 I invest in crypto,stocks and FIAT. </p>
+ <p> 💻 I spend on books and gadgets!. </p>

+---

 Send me a message
   - I'm open for collaboration and offers, so feel free to send me a message.
-You can also find me here.
+You can find me here.
 <a href="https://www.linkedin.com/in/redolf">
   <img alt="Linkedin" src="https://img.shields.io/badge/linkedin-0077B5?logo=linkedin&logoColor=white&style=for-the-badge"/>
 </a>